Peduncle (botany)

-In botany, a peduncle is a stalk supporting an inflorescence or a solitary flower, or, after fecundation, an infructescence or a solitary fruit.
-The peduncle sometimes has bracts (a type of cataphylls) at nodes.
-The main axis of an inflorescence above the peduncle is the rachis.
-There are no flowers on the peduncle but there are flowers on the rachis.
+In botany, a peduncle is a stalk supporting an inflorescence or a solitary flower, or, after fertilisation, an infructescence or a solitary fruit.
+The peduncle sometimes has bracts (a type of cataphyll) at nodes.
+The main axis of an inflorescence above the peduncle is the rachis, which hosts flowers (as opposed to directly on the peduncle).

 When a peduncle arises from the ground level, either from a compressed aerial stem or from a subterranean stem (rhizome, tuber, bulb, corm), with few or no bracts except the part near the rachis or receptacle, it is referred to as a scape.

 The acorns of the pedunculate oak are borne on a long peduncle, hence the name of the tree.